What is Chin Tuck Exercise:

-Chin tuck exercise is one of my favorite exercises.
+Chin tuck is one of my favorite exercises.
 It is easy to do any time, anywhere with no external equipment.
-In this digital era, chin tuck exercise is a must for most of the people of all age.
+In this digital era, chin tuck exercise is a must for people of any age.
 It can help reduce neck stress, improve posture, increase muscle strength, and relax muscles.

 Benefits of Chin Tuck Exercise: